 It's easy to see how gratitude helps finances when you aren't spending on fripperies that end up costing you a lot more in the end.

 Better Health = Lower Costs

 And, as we know, healthcare is a huge cost in this country.
-By adding thankfulness to your life, you can improve your health and save money on healthcare costs.
-There’s a practical way gratitude helps finances!
+Adding thankfulness to your life can improve your health and save money on healthcare costs.
+There's a practical way gratitude helps finances!

 Plus, you have the bonus of a higher quality of life.

 Giving away money can make you better at managing it.

 When you're grateful, you're more likely to live generously.
 And I've noticed in my own life that I tend to have better finances when I live life generously.

 Some might say that it has something to do with a Law of Attraction, Karma, or something similar.
 And maybe it does.